-Likewise, the warehouse inventory and order tracking information will be pulled from the WMS and sent to the carts of your eCommerce system.
-This will happen every four (4) hours.
+Likewise, the warehouse inventory information will be pulled from the WMS and sent to the carts of your eCommerce system.
+This will happen every 60 minutes.
+Order tracking information will be sent to the carts every four (4) hours.

 You can add as many different stores for your Merchant as you like, by repeating the process described above.

 Step 3: Customize your fulfillment workflows

 The connection between a Store, a Merchant and a Warehouse can be customized to streamline your order fulfillment workflow.
 For example, you can direct that all orders labeled "Free Shipping" at your store be shipped by "USPS - Priority Mail" at your warehouse.